ThomasJayWilliams/SDML.NET/README.md

 I'm a student master and this is my masters project.
 Also, I'm not a real programmer, just a trainee.
 Although I have a job and I cannot spend all my time on it, plus deadline is far away, so I don't have to push myself.

-But in spite of this I will be happy to get any help with developing library and standard as wll.
+But in spite of this I will be happy to get any help with developing library and standard as well.
+But, if you want to contribute, please, create another branch with short name of your changes and send me a merge request.
-But, if you want to contribute, please, create another branch with short name of your changes and send me a pull request.
+Also, anticipating questions I want to explain why I started to creating own generator rather then used another, prooven by time generators like LINQ to XML - I'll just wanted to create it on my own.
+This is quite awesome experience and I like to projects like this one.

 As far as that there is no specification for it, I decided to develop library first, and then write specification.